nicklafferty/craftycody/content/crafts/diy-wood-serving-board.md

 I'm going to use a hand planer to level the wood.
 Make sure everything is dry or the planer will pop all of your pieces apart.
 Sand everything smooth when finished.

+I was able to clamp my board to the side of my workbench and plane the sides of the board flat.

 If you haven't already, glue the handle to the platter.
 I may drill two small holes on either end and use a dowel to secure them together.
 You'll probably have to do more planing/sanding once it's dry to make sure the serving board is level.

 ### Step five: